Tyrese-FullStackGenius/Tyrese-FullStackGenius/README.md

 ### <div align="center">👨‍⚖️ Life Long Learner 👨‍⚖️</div>

-- 🔭 I'm currently working from home.
+- 🌱 I'm currently working from home.

-- 🌱 I am currently learning Blockchain Technology.
+- 🔭 I am currently learning Blockchain Technology.

 - ❓ Ask for anything related to the MERN Stack and related technologies.

-- ⚡ Fun fact: Use spaces instead of tabs.
+- ⚡ Fun fact: Comments in code are for future you.

 <br/>